The consistency strength of determinacy when all sets are universally Baire: Introduction

-Translation procedures can be used to transform a hybrid strategy mouse into an ordinary mouse while generating additional large cardinals from the strategy predicate.
-They go back to Steel and were first considered in \cite{St08dm} and later extended by Zhu in \cite{Zh15}.
-Steel's translation procedure can be used to prove Woodin's result that ``$\ZF + \AD^+ + \; \theta_0 < \theta$'' is equiconsistent with ``$\ZFC$ + there is a pair of cardinals $\kappa, \lambda$ such that $\lambda$ is a limit of Woodin cardinals and $\kappa$ is ${<}\lambda$-strong''.
-Building on this, Sargsyan developed in \cite{Sa17} a translation procedure that works locally and constructs a model with infinitely many Woodin cardinals and one strong cardinal.
-We extend Sargsyan's work and develop a new translation procedure that allows us to construct a model with a cardinal that is both a limit of Woodin cardinals and a limit of strong cardinals, cf.~Definition \ref{def:translationprocedure}.
+This was improved by Sargsyan in \cite{Sa17}, where he developed a translation procedure that works locally and constructs a model with infinitely many Woodin cardinals and one strong cardinal.
+Sargsyan's construction does not depend on the choice of a specific hod mouse or a fixed real parameter and can therefore be done in $\HOD$ itself.
+However, it was open how to continue Sargsyan's translation after the first level reaching a strong cardinal.
+We extend Sargsyan's work and push it through infinitely many levels by developing a new translation procedure that allows us to construct a model with a cardinal that is both a limit of Woodin cardinals and a limit of strong cardinals, cf.~Definition \ref{def:translationprocedure}.
 The model $\cM$ we construct will in fact be a countably iterable premouse.
-Note that the premouse constructed in \cite{Sa17} was not known to be iterable.
+Note that the premouse obtained from Sargsyan's translation in \cite{Sa17} was not known to be iterable.

 \begin{theorem} Let $\cW$ be a translatable structure as in Definition \ref{def:translatablestructure} and let $\cM$ be the result of an $\cM$-construction in $\cW$ as in Definition \ref{def:translationprocedure}.
 Then $\cM$ is a countably iterable proper class premouse with a cardinal $\lambda$ that is a limit of Woodin cardinals and a limit of strong cardinals. \end{theorem}